 My team spent most of the time in the field and as a result, we had a difficult time staying as squared away as our desk-bound First Sergeant required.
 By “squared away” I mean fresh haircuts, shined boots and clean uniforms.
 After all, we were living in some pretty crude conditions.

-About once every week or so, two members of our team would drive back to the base camp to pickup gasoline, mail, C-rations, ammo, dry-cell batteries, etc. We usually took this opportunity to get a hamburger and soft drink at the snack bar, pickup personal items at the PX and get a haircut (individuals risked a good chewing out if their haircut was more than two weeks old).
+About once every week or so, two members of our team would drive back to the base camp to refill our 55-gallon gasoline drums, pickup mail, C-rations, ammo, dry-cell batteries, etc. We usually took this opportunity to get a hamburger and soft drink at the snack bar, pickup personal items at the PX and get a haircut (individuals risked a good chewing out if their haircut was more than two weeks old).

 The barber near our battery area was a real character.
 He was a small man, maybe 5′ 6″ and 110 lbs. and had the habit of, well, “indulging” while on the job.
 Typically, there would be half a dozen or more soldiers sitting in his small shack, waiting for his services.
 Before the barber started each haircut, he would take a pretty good pull from a whiskey bottle.
 In addition, he usually had a joint burning in his ashtray.
 This fellow was pretty well lit by the end of the day, so I tried to get my haircut as early in the day as possible.
 These barbers used straight razors to trim the hairline and I sure didn’t want any accidents.